CodingItWrong/codingitwrong.com/workshops/rnweb/index.md

 {% include_relative _setup.md %}

-## More to Come!
+## You're Ready!

-Once you have the mobile app booting up, you're all set!
+If you reached this point and everything is working, congratulations: you are ready for the workshop!
 On Thursday, October 27th in the workshop we will take it from here.
 See you then!

 {% include_relative _contact.md %}